danwerner21/UniFLEX/Software/Kernels/uf_63_iop/README.md

 It is assumed that the utility 'update_all" is copied/linked to the name 'umake'

-This kernel code can build for a kerel with IDE only with the script "do_ide", result is uniflex-IDE it can also build a kernel with IDE and IOP with the script "do_iop", result is uniflex-IOP.
+This kernel code can build for a kerel with IDE only with the script "do_make", result is uniflex-IDE it can also build a kernel with IDE and IOP , provided you set the options in sysconfig.h correct, result is also uniflex-IDE.
-Next copy uniflex-IOP to /uniflexX where X represents a decimal digit.

-After changes in the kernel iop driver code, first run umake in the ./mach_iop directory and next "do_iop" in the ./mach_m1 directory

-After changes in the IOP firmware code, kill the binary 'iop' and run umake
+After changes in the IOP ROM firmware code, kill the binary 'iop' and run umake

 CPU09_UF_IOP.dsk.zip: diskimage with sources.
 On the root of the image are prebuild kernels: uniflex4 (IDE only) and uniflex5 (IDE + IOP)

-The IOP processor firmware, in it's current state, builds for use in RAM.
-I'm waiting my prom programmer and soon I will be able to test a full (E)(P)ROM version.
-I will publish all the modifification in the driver files.
-Currently I have an extra ACIA on the IOP side which is not found and initialised  by the IOP.
-It serves a MikBug type monitor program and the monitor can accept an S1 hex file with the (RAM) firmware.
-Next the monitor should start it.

-All the files for a UniFLEX with full IOP support arenow uploaded to this archive
+All the files for a UniFLEX with full IOP support are now uploaded to this archive

-Steps for building a complete kernel: in mach_iop run umake in kernel   run do_kernel in mach_m1  run do_iop copy the new kernel to the root where it can be bootted
+Steps for building a complete kernel: in mach_m1/sysconfig.h  set IDE 1, and IOP 1, no need to have others set in mach_iop run umake in kernel   run do_kernel in mach_m1  run do_make look at the result, on screen should not be any error copy the new kernel to the root where it can be bootted, i.e. cp uniflex-IDE /uniflex2

-in iop_cpu  kill iop and run umake s1 iop >IOPHEX copy IOPHEX to a PC (kermit) and list it back into the monitor ACIA on the IOP side.
+in iop_cpu  kill iop and run umake s1 iop >IOPHEX

+upload this HEX file (Kermit)
+srec2bin hexfile into binfile (Linux) for the programmer

+After reset: look with Unibug at memory locations F200-F2FF, they should be mostly 00 except a few locations at the end.

+Boot the IOP capable kernel, i.e. uniflex2.

+Try ttyset for the IOP serial ports, tty09 and up.

+Try cat >/dev/tty09, type something  and look if data appears on that port.

-After RESET: start the iop firmware first, currently @405a next boot the IOP compatible kernel edit ttylist to enable the ttys on the IOP
+edit ttylist to enable the ttys on the IOP

-NOTE: if you have enabled tty's 9 and above and you boot a non_IOP kernel, init will keep trying to get those working (need to fix /etc/init).
+NOTE: if you have enabled tty's 9 and above and you boot a non_IOP kernel, 'init' will keep trying to get those working (need to fix /etc/init).
 Edit /etc/ttylist to switch of those tty's and reboot.

-IOPHEX_N is the 'latest' version that works corrctly.
-In RAM, that is.
-You need to use a monitor ROM in the IOP board and load this hexfile via the monitor serial device.